Golden retriever with children, a classic family dog

 What is the best dog breed for a family with young children?

 The Golden Retriever consistently tops family dog rankings for good reason: gentle temperament, patience with unpredictable small children, trainability, and genuine enthusiasm for family life.
 The Labrador Retriever and Beagle are close alternatives.
-All three are medium to large sized, active, and require significant exercise and engagement.
+All three are medium to large sized, active, and require meaningful exercise and engagement.
 For families in smaller spaces, the Cavalier King Charles Spaniel or Bichon Frise offer similar gentleness in a smaller package.

 Are big dogs or small dogs better for families with kids?